 Don’t write bugs into your code in the first place, silly!
 We’re kidding, but also not.
 You see, it’s important to plan before you start writing code.
 Figure out what you want to do and how you’re going to do it and sketch out a neat algorithm.
 Make sure it makes sense to you: decide what data structures you’re going to use and what rules you’re going to follow.
 Trust us, all that brainstorming and planning upfront will save you a ton of time down the road.

 Debugging is an important part of software development and mastering these effective debugging techniques is essential for every successful programmer.
 By understanding the problem at the onset, you will be better able to develop a strategy to resolve it.
-Making these approaches part of your go-to debugging process will help you become a more proficient debugger.
+Making these approaches part of your go-to debugging strategy will help you become a more proficient debugger.

 Remember that debugging is not just about fixing errors – it’s also about understanding your code deeper to become a more skilled developer.